Try out this simple method for Baked Pork Tenderloin that is packed with big garlic and herb flavor.

 Garlic and herbs, however, is my favorite.

 The herbs can be whatever you love.
 Here I’m using a combination of fresh parsley and rosemary, but you can use Herbs de Provence, tarragon, mint, oregano – anything you’d like – along with a lot of garlic.
+If you have leftover store-bought or homemade garlic butter, you can use that instead of making a new batch.
+Or, one of my favorite things lately is to put into the freezer any butter with toppings left from these butter boards, and then thaw them to use on meats like in the recipe below.

 Seasoning the outside of the pork tenderloin will certainly help add more flavor, but to really get the most out of this cut of pork, the flavor has to penetrate below the surface.
 A brine could work well here, but it can take a long time.
 When you’ve got to get dinner on the table quickly, a better option is to create a minced herb and garlic mixture that is stuffed into small slits that have been cut all around the tenderloin.